This post is about the SFxHH Hackathon in Hamburg, where we had four hours to build, ship, and pitch a working product.

 How a person says something is just as important as what they’re saying.
 So we’ve trained a real-time audio model to extract the emotional inflection of the user’s statement.
 This emotional information is then fed into the LLM, so knows to behave differently if the user is angry, annoyed, or confused.

-How system works:
+How the system works

 Situation: